jasoneckert/WASTC/Part 2 Topic 6 - Network Administration.md

      - `get file3`
      - `put file2` (note that you receive a permission error!)
      - `bye`
-  * On your Windows or macOS host OS, open a Web browser and navigate to ftp://UbuntuIPaddress and note that you can see and download file3.
+  * On your Windows or macOS host OS, open a Web browser and navigate to ftp://UbuntuIPaddress and note that you can see and download file3
-  * On your Windows or macOS PC, download and install the FileZilla FTP client program from https://filezilla-project.org/.
+  * On your Windows or macOS PC, download and install the FileZilla FTP client program from https://filezilla-project.org/
-  * Next, open FileZilla and connect to sftp://UbuntuIPaddress as the woot user and practice some graphical file transfers.
+  * Next, open FileZilla and connect to sftp://UbuntuIPaddress as the woot user and practice some graphical file transfers

 # NFS
   * Open a Terminal on your Ubuntu Server virtual machine as root